-The best way to enjoy a pomegranate, second to lounging around for an hour slowly nibbling on seeds (a.k.a. “arils” if you prefer the fancy name) and getting your fingertips bloody red, is drinking the fruit’s juice.
+The best way to enjoy a pomegranate, second to lounging around for an hour slowly nibbling on seeds (a.k.a. “arils”) and getting your fingertips bloody red, is drinking the fruit’s juice.

 But why purchase pomegranate juice from the store when you can make your own at home?
 Sure, you might think it’s a hassle to get to all those seeds out, but our tips make it easy.
 Plus, store brands often contain way too much sugar, and depending on the season, this version can be much cheaper.

 To reach the pomegranate seeds, cut open the top of the fruit and slice the rind vertically (from top to bottom) in four places.
 Then place the pomegranate in a bowl of water and peel away each section.
 This will release the seeds from their bitter white membrane.